Pratyushadas0108/Job-Scraping/README.md

 SMTP (for sending job alerts via email)

 4. Security Notes
-Basic authentication with Flask-Login for session handling
+Basic authentication with Flask-Login for session handli

-Passwords currently stored in plain text (for demo purposes only)

 In production, password hashing and secure storage practices are necessary

 Sensitive information like email credentials should be stored securely using environment variables

-HTTPS and proper session management are recommended for deployment

-5. Intended Use
-For job seekers looking for a customizable and automated job search tool

-For developers and students as a learning project involving full-stack development, web scraping, and user authentication

-As a base project that can be extended into a production-ready job recommendation platform

-6. License
+5. License
 This project is licensed under the MIT License.